embench/embench-iot/README.md

 ## Structure of the repository

 The top level directory contains Python scripts to build and execute the benchmarks.
 The following are the key top level directories.

-- [`config`](./config): containing a directory for each architecture supported, and within that directory subdirectories for board and cpu descriptions.
-Configuation data can be provided for individual CPUs and individual boards.
-  - **Note.** The structure of the [`config`](./config) directory is proving overly complex, yet inflexible.
-It is likely it will be flattened in a future release of the scripts.
+- [`examples`](./examples): containing examples for Embench build configurations for different boards.

 - [`doc`](./doc): The user manual for Embench.